kainulj/Semi-Supervised-Video-Action-Recognition/README.md

 # Semi-Supervised Video Action Recognition

-Aalto university project for course CS-E4875.
-The project researched the viability of semi-supervised learning with video action recognition.
-The report contains the methods used in the project and the results of the project.
+This project, conducted for the CS-E4875 course at Aalto University, explored the viability of semi-supervised learning for video action recognition.
+The report outlines the methods employed in the project and presents the results.

 [The report](<Semi-Supervised Video Action Recognition.pdf>)

-The performance of the models were evaluated on mini-Something-Something v2 dataset, with 300 labeled videos per class.
-[FixMatch-algorithm](https://arxiv.org/abs/2001.07685) was used for the semi-supervised learning.
+The performance of the models was evaluated on the mini-Something-Something v2 dataset, using 300 labeled videos per class.
+For the semi-supervised learning approach, the [FixMatch-algorithm](https://arxiv.org/abs/2001.07685) algorithm was utilized.

 | Training method    | Top1-Accuracy | Top5-Accuracy |
 | -------- | ------- | ------- |
 | Supervised  | 20.1 %    |  50.4 %    |
 | Semi-supervised  | 23.8 %    |  55.7 %    |

+The results demonstrate that the model trained with semi-supervised learning outperforms the model trained solely with supervised learning.
+These findings suggest that incorporating semi-supervised learning can be an effective strategy for enhancing model performance by leveraging unlabeled data.

 ## The models